Dry firing a bow is shooting your bow without an arrow. It is also known as dry loosing.

 If you tell someone not to do something and then not tell them the consequences, their curiosity is likely to get the best of them.
 They will want to know what will happen; it may be a big mistake but you cannot blame them.

-If you are this close (fingers-almost-pinched close) to dry-firing your bow just to see what happens, please do not.
+If you are this close (fingers-almost-pinched close) to dry fire a bow just to see what happens, please do not.
 Unless you can turn back time and undo the action.
 Dry fires can also be accidental— but that will not make incident any less dangerous.

 This article explains why it is a bad idea and the damages that may arise when a bow is dry fired.